Retflow/SwapWallpaperWT/README.md

 you also might do this:   export PATH=$PATH:/mnt/c/Windows/System32

 Why current.jpg?
 It's because this script copy your Image to current.jpg
-You can rename in whatever you want.
+You can rename it in whatever you want.
-Even if your file is a .png.
+Your .png images will also "converted" to .jpg.
 Everytime you change your wallpaper it also overwrites the current .jpg image.
 As i said, it's an easy script and also a bad one.
 Change it, write a whole new idea, just do what you want.